OlgaRozina/TXT/README.md

 GitHub > New repository > Create repository
 ```
 ***
-## 2.Clone the TXT repository to a local machine:
+## 2. Clone the TXT repository to a local machine:
 ```
 $ git clone HTTPS
 ```
 ***
-## 3.Inside the local TXT create a “new.txt” file:
+## 3. Inside the local TXT create a “new.txt” file:
 ```
 $ cd TXT
 $ touch new.txt
 ```
 ***
-## 4.Add changes to indexed files section:
+## 4. Add changes to indexed files section:
 ```
 $ git add touch new.txt
 ```